developer-zebra/developer-zebra-site/src/ehs/4-0/guide/settings/index.md

 ### Pinned Shortcut Bypass Confirmation

 In versions prior to EHS 3.2, EHS displays a confirmation dialog whenever a pinned shortcut is created.
-Display of this confirmation is configurable in EHS 3.2 and higher, and can be bypassed to facilitate automation or creation of shortcuts by other apps.
+Display of this confirmation is configurable in EHS 3.2 and later, and can be bypassed to facilitate automation or creation of shortcuts by other apps.

 <img alt="" style="height:350px" src="ehs32_pin_shortcut_config.png"/>
 <br>